NijiDigital/gyro/README.md

 ## Installation

-Simply clone the current repository anywhere you want on your machine, then run the `bin/dbgenerator` ruby script with the appropriate options (see below).
+Simply clone this repository anywhere you want on your machine, then run the `bin/dbgenerator` ruby script with the appropriate options (see below).
 For example:

 ```
 ~/Dev/DBGenerator/bin/dbgenerator -m <model> --ios ~/Dev/MyProject/RealmModel --swift